rifkiaputri/rifkiaputri.github.io/index.md

 ## Teaching & Talks Experiences
 - Teaching Assistant of _CS475 Machine Learning for Natural Language Processing_ course at KAIST (Fall 2022)
-- Guest Lecture of _IF5282 Natural Language Processing_ & _IF5182 Knowledge Representation and Reasoning_ courses at ITB (March 2019, April 2021)
+- Guest Lecturer of _IF5282 Natural Language Processing_ & _IF5182 Knowledge Representation and Reasoning_ courses at ITB (March 2019, April 2021)
 - Speaker of _Facebook Developer Circle Bandung November 2019 Meetup_, Facebook APAC Panel Discussion: Women in Tech (November 2019)
 - Head Teaching Assistant of _IF3250 Software Project_ course at ITB (Spring 2015)
 - Teaching Assistant of _IF2036 Software Engineering_ & _IF3150 Software Project Management_ courses at ITB (Spring 2014, Fall 2014)

+## Academic Services
+- Microblogging Volunteer at ACL-IJCNLP 2021

 ## References